Building Cross-class Support to Address Climate Change

 DO’S

-1. Transitioning to an all-electric economy means 25 million new jobs, many of them blue-collar, to restore opportunity in areas left behind.
+4. Transitioning to an all-electric economy means 25 million new jobs, many blue-collar, in areas left behind.
 Focus not on the causes of climate change but on the solution: we need to rewire America, which will require a World War II level of investment to create 25 million new jobs, many of them blue-collar.
-Work by Saul Griffith and Jesse Jenkins detail what’s needed.
-Blue-collar workers typically prioritize the economy more strongly than white collar workers, and climate change less, as only the 14th most important issue (with the economy as the first).
-So far worries about jobs have worked against climate action; we need to change that.
-The Inflation Reduction Act does so by 1) insisting that EVs must provide well-paid jobs for Americans to qualify for subsidies and 2) highlighting job creation in all ZIP Codes, including areas left behind.
+Work by Saul Griffith and Jesse Jenkins details what’s needed.
 Wind turbine technician (median pay: $56,200) is the second-fastest growing occupation in America: this should be on every environmentalist’s lips.
-Addressing climate change has high salience for college-educated Democrats, but low salience for the typical voter.
-Linking climate change to jobs will help.

-4. Focus on pollution and public health.
-Across class, people are worried about pollution, so a strong argument is the need to shift to wind and solar energy as a way of cleaning up pollution.
+5. Focus on pollution and public health.
+Across class, people are worried about pollution, so a strong argument is the need to shift to renewables as a way of cleaning up pollution.
 The Indiana study found widespread concern over air pollution from coal, oil spills, and industrial accidents.
 By contrast, solar and wind are seen as clean and free.
 Shifting to an all-electric energy system will help lower rates of asthma, heart attacks, and strokes.

 7. In rural areas, tap into farmers’ loyalty to tradition and locale – and their need for cash.
 Use farmers as messengers to the effect that, “I can no longer grow what my grandfather grew on this land.”
 Also, highlight how wind and solar farms can provide much-needed additional cash flow for family farms.